matkoniecz/illegal-use-of-OpenStreetMap/README.md

 Main difference is that this project focuses on documenting cases of especially eggregious, persistent and large scale copyright violations.

-In addition, this project is intended to be self-contained and undestandable by people unfamiliar with OSM, ODBL or licences.
+In addition, this project is intended to be self-contained and understandable by people unfamiliar with OSM, ODBL or licences.